alexandrupaler/teqc/README.md

 1) make

+2) make cpbin (copies some files into bin)

-2) have a look in the visual folder (visual/localscript.sh)
+3) have a look in the visual folder (visual/localscript.sh)

+The quantum circuit file is bin/circuit.raw.in
+It is possible to generate adders and other circuits directly in the code (see code starting at [here](oldconvert.cpp#L440) ).